× Research Vita Publications Contact

 #agility & change

-Another central theme in my research centers on the transformation of organizational processes driven by the emergence and evolution of digital technologies.
+Another theme in my research centers on the transformation of organizational routines driven by the emergence and evolution of digital technologies.
 The increasing availability and adoption of artificial intelligence, for example, has the potential to significantly impact how organizations operate.
-Within the scope of my research, I investigate how individuals engage with these technologies in their daily practices.
+Within the scope of my research, I investigate how individuals engage with these technologies in their daily routines.

-When organizational members employ digital tools, these tools frequently record their actions in a database.
-These recorded data are commonly known as digital trace data, which give rise to data analytics applications.
-In my research, I focus on how the analysis of this data can empower researchers to gain deeper insights into various organizational phenomena.
-It’s worth noting that I incorporate a critical perspective in my approach, which involves reflecting on the limitations and potential biases inherent in this type of data.
+My research focuses on two different methodologies.
+First, I use qualitative methods such as ethnography.
+This approach enables me to capture the mundane, lived experiences of organizational members, including product developers, sustainability experts, and middle managers.
+Second, my research employs the analysis of digital trace data.
+When organizational members use digital tools, these tools frequently record their actions in a database.
+These recorded data, commonly known as digital trace data, give rise to data analytics applications.
+In my research, I focus on how the analysis of this data can empower researchers to gain deeper insights into transformation processes.
+It’s worth noting that I incorporate a critical perspective in my approach, reflecting on the limitations and potential biases inherent in this type of data.

 Vita